 The elephant is a four-legged mammal.
-They belong to the kingdom Animalia.
-They are the largest terrestrial animal.
-They are herbivorous and eat grass, wood, fruits and pulp.
-After reading this article you will be able to distinguish between two species of elephants and their characteristics.
+They belong to the kingdom of Animalia.
+They are the largest terrestrial animals.
+They are herbivorous and eat grass, wood, fruits, and pulp.
+After reading this article, you will be able to distinguish between two species of elephants and their characteristics.

 Species of elephant

 There are two main species of elephant: African elephants (Loxodonta) and Asian elephants (Elephas Maximus).
-African elephants have two subspecies: The African bush elephant (Loxodonta Africana) and the forest elephant (Loxodonta Cyclotis).
+African elephants have two subspecies: the African bush elephant (Loxodonta Africana) and the forest elephant (Loxodonta Cyclotis).
 They differ from each other in size and habitat.
-There are three subspecies of Asian elephants: Indian (E. m.
+There are three subspecies of Asian elephant: Indian (E. m.
 Indicus), Sri Lankan (E. m. maximum), and Sumatran (E. m. sumatranus).
-The Indian elephants are spread wide in the continent.
-The Sumatran elephants are the smallest found in the Indonesian island Sumatra, which contain a large number of animals and plant species.
-The Sri Lankan elephants are the largest subspecies in size.
+Indian elephants are spread widely across the continent.
+The Sumatran elephants are the smallest found on the Indonesian island of Sumatra, which contains a large number of animals and plant species.
+Sri Lankan elephants are the largest subspecies in terms of size.
 But still, scientists argue that if there are enough variations that create them a separate species.

 The White Elephant

 Elephants live in tropical and sub-tropical areas of Africa and Asia.
-Mostly they live in forest, woodlands, and savannas, but some of them also live in deserts and mountains.
-Woodland is a land covered with trees, shrubs, and grasses and has plenty of sunlight.
-They widely change their habitat with their needs.
+Most of them live in forests, woodlands, and savannas, but some of them also live in deserts and mountains.
+A Woodland is land covered with trees, shrubs, and grass and has plenty of sunlight.
+They widely change their habitat to suit their needs.
 They used to migrate from one place to another in search of food and water.
 They also change their habitat because of weather changes.

 African elephants live mostly in savannas and tropical forests.
-Savannas are full of grasses and some scattered trees.
-The average rain in savannas is 20 to 50 inches each year.
+Savannas are full of grass and some scattered trees.
+The average rainfall in savannas is 20 to 50 inches each year.
 Some African elephants also live in deserts and mountains, and the desert elephant can travel up to 60 miles in a day in search of food.

-Asian elephants habitat includes plains, deciduous forest, evergreen forest, and cultivated lands.
+Asian elephants' habitats include plains, deciduous forest, evergreen forest, and cultivated lands.
 In hot weather, they prefer to migrate towards watery areas to prevent dehydration.

 Unique Body Features

-They have a distinct feature called "trunk" also called a proboscis.
-The proboscis is an elongated nose of vertebrates.
-It is the fusion of the upper lip and nose.
+They have a distinct feature called a "trunk," also called a proboscis.
+The proboscis is an elongated nose in vertebrates.
+It is the fusion of the upper lip and the nose.
 Elephants use their trunks to carry food and water to their mouths and to catch things.
-There are two finger-like extensions at the end of the trunk by which Elephants use to grab food or objects.
-The trunk of an elephant has 40,000 muscles which make it a versatile and delicate organ.
+There are two finger-like extensions at the end of the trunk that elephants use to grab food or objects.
+The trunk of an elephant has 40,000 muscles, which makes it a versatile and delicate organ.

 Elephants have 26 teeth: 12 molars, 12 premolars and a set of enlarged growing teeth known as "tusks".
 Almost all African elephants have tusks whereas only some male Asian elephants have tusks.
 Tusks are elongated incisors in elephant.
 They are deeply rooted and most of the part is made by dentine (a hard, bony tissue) which is also known as "ivory".
 Tusks of elephant are only one set that keeps growing throughout their life.
 Elephants replace their teeth six times during their life cycle.
 Tusks replace milk teeth at 6 to 12 month of age of an elephant and grow almost 17cm in a year.